This volume explores Gregory Of Nyssa's concept of human nature. It argues that the frequent use Gregory makes of

 Ultimately the book provides an example for the mutual interaction of philosophy and Christian theology in the fourth century.

 Johannes Zachhuber, D.Phil.
-(1997) in Theology, University of Oxford, is currently holding the position of an Assistant in Systematic Theology and Philosophy at the Humboldt-Universität, Berlin.
+(1997) in Theology, University of Oxford, is currently Reader in Theology and Fellow and Tutor in Theology at Trinity College, Oxford

 Journal of Ecclesiastical History, 2002.